ETAP 623 Spring 2023 (Zhang)

 - A completed example: Ashley Howell: Developing the Joy of Reading in Students (in this example, the author name is linked to her portfolio page, followed by her mini-course title that is linked to the frontpage of her mini-course)

-- Template: Sample Student's Portfolio Page (for documenting your ID processes); Mini-Course front page template (for organizing your final mini-course as the ID product)
+- Template: Sample Student's Portfolio Page (for documenting your ID processes); Mini-Course front page template (for organizing your final mini-course as the ID product).
+Each templates includes guiding questions/prompts for your design.

 Add your name and link below using this format: